metaleap/go-tinylang/README.md

 - **eval** — arithmetic reduction of parsed expression tree to final numeric result
 - **pretty-print** — string-formatting of parsed expression tree

-(Other "interpreters" could be optimizers, byte-code generators, transpilers, compilers etc.)
+(Other "interpreters" —more so in the general case, less so for the mini-language at hand— could be optimizers, simplifiers, byte-code generators, transpilers, compilers etc..)

 Furthermore, **two approaches to interpretation** of the syntax-tree (each sporting its own *eval* and own